Aliceby TranX

 1. Filter your export.
 In GA4's BigQuery export settings, exclude high-volume but low-value events like scroll, file_download, or video_progress.
 Export only the events that matter for your analysis.

 2. Use streaming export.
 The intraday streaming tables have no daily event cap and update within minutes.
-For high-traffic stores, this is often the better option anyway.
+For high-traffic sites, this is often the better option anyway.

 For very high-volume sites (10M+ events/day), GA4 360 removes the limit entirely.

-TranX AI connects directly to your BigQuery warehouse and lets you ask questions in plain English:
+Alice, the AI growth analyst at TranX, connects directly to your BigQuery warehouse and lets you ask questions in plain English:

 • "What's my conversion rate by landing page this month?"

-• "Which products have the highest add-to-cart rate but lowest purchase rate?"
+• "Which products had the highest add-to-cart rate but lowest purchase rate?"